mostafa1354/intern_focusbear/Working in an agile team/Agile-Roles.md

 **2. One Role I Frequently Collaborate With & How to Improve Teamwork**

 > I frequently collaborate with **Developers**.
 To improve teamwork, I will:
->

 > - Provide more detailed bug reports with reproduction steps and screenshots.
 > - Confirm requirements with developers before starting test execution to avoid misunderstandings.
 > - Give quick feedback after testing so they can address issues within the same work cycle.

 ---

-## Commitment

-I will maintain open communication with both developers and the PM, keep my testing aligned with the Kanban board priorities, and ensure my feedback is timely, detailed, and actionable.